Skip to main content

 Emily Carr House

 Step inside the National Historic Site childhood home of iconic Canadian artist Emily Carr, tucked away in James Bay near downtown Victoria.
 Every room and artifact honours Emily’s creative spirit and the landscapes that inspired her.
 This lovingly preserved home is where art and Victorian history meet.
 Aside from the rich history of the property, the building itself is a wonderful example of the Italianate villa style popular in the 1860s.
+Just two blocks away from Beacon Hill Park, it makes for a great stroll to add a touch of history to your day.

 Local tip: Be sure to stop in for one of Carr Houses’ Emily Carr inspired art or writing classes.
 These instructor-led workshops allow you to channel your Inner Emily in a fun classroom setting steeped with history.